 People's Drug Store next to I.R.
 Lyon's General Store on Genesee Street, Waukegan.
 This view is from a stereograph taken the winter of 1871.
 Dunn Museum 94.14.61

 By 1876, James McClasky moved east with his wife, Sarah Louise Smith.
 In 1893, he returned to Waukegan and opened a hardware store.

 By spring 1878, the Pridham family left Waukegan for Maywood, Illinois.
 This short stay in Waukegan (1871-1878) can make researching an individual immensely difficult, especially when, like Pridham, he was not present for the 1870 or 1880 census.
 However, the fantastic glass negative of Pridham and the People's Drug Store, the Pridham product bottle, and 1874 Waukegan Business Directory all document his time in Waukegan.
 Additionally, historian Elijah Haines included information on Pridham and his "Japanese" product in his Lake County history of 1877.

 But the Pridham story does not end here.
-James and Jeannett's son, Edwin S. (1881-1963), made a place for the name Pridham in American history as the co-founder of Magnavox.
+James Pridham and Jeannette McClasky Pridham's son, Edwin S. (1881-1963), made a place for the name Pridham in American history as the co-founder of Magnavox.

 Edwin was born in Maywood, Illinois, and by 1910, after receiving his degree in electrical engineering from Stanford University, was living in Sacramento, California.
 James and Jeannette Pridham were living in Los Angeles.

 In 1915, they debuted their invention of a public address system and loudspeaker named the "Magnavox," and formed the Magnavox Company with the Sonora Photograph Corp.